mand3552/SEIS631_FinalProject/README.md

     ## [1] "Testing entries: 1326, labels: 102"

-We assigned the variables to their own vectors where the x are the entries (%\_data) and y are the labels (%\_labels).
+We assigned the variables to their own vectors where the x are the entries (train\_data and test\_data) and y are the labels (train\_labels and test\_labels).
 From there, using the concatenate function we are able to see how many examples we are training on (404) and how many we are testing on (102).
 When doing machine learning, you always want to have as much data as possible to train on, this allows for the model to be as accurate as possible, from there when running a supervised learning algorithm you also want provide a significant amount of data to test on, this will allow for enough points for the regression to be effective.

 Now, let’s start to understand this data.
 For this part, I’m copying and pasting from the TensorFlow for R Tutorial page